boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 Hash maps and sets are extremely useful and common mapping / dictionary primitives, also sometimes known as "dictionary".

-While arrays use a numerical "index", maps use a unique numeral identifier known as a "hash".
-An element's hash is usually calculated using the element's content (or a "key" content) and a hash function (such as Risky Hash or SipHash).
-This is why these maps are often called hash maps or hash tables.

-Hash maps use both a `hash` and a `key` to identify a value.
-The hash value is calculated using the key's data.
+Hash maps use both a `hash` and a `key` to identify a `value`.
+The `hash` value is calculated by feeding the key's data to a hash function (such as Risky Hash or SipHash).

-Sets use only a `hash` and sometimes the value's content to identify a `value`.
-The hash value is usually calculated using the value's data.
-This approach is often desirable when unique values are required (no duplicate values).
+A hash map without a `key` is known as a Set or a Bag.
+It uses only a `hash` (often calculated using the `value`) to identify a `value`, sometimes requiring a `value` equality test as well.
+This approach often promises a collection of unique values (no duplicate values).

 Some map implementations support a FIFO limited storage, which could be used for limited-space caching.